orange-cloudfoundry/gobis-server/README.md

   no_buffer: false
   # Set to true to not send X-Forwarded-* headers to upstream
   remove_proxy_headers: false
-  #  An url to an http proxy to make request to upstream pass to this
-  methods: []
-  # Set to true to not check ssl certificates from upstream (not recommended)
+  # Set to true to not check ssl certificates from upstream (not really recommended)
   insecure_skip_verify: false
   # Set to true to see errors on web page when there is a panic error on gobis
   show_error: false
+  # Chain others routes in a routes
+  routes: ~
+  # Will forward directly to proxified route OPTIONS method without using middlewares
+  options_passthrough: false
   # It was made to pass arbitrary params to use it after in gobis middlewares
   # Here you can set cors parameters for cors middleware (see doc relative to middlewares)
   middleware_params: